christian-monch/dump-things-server/README.md

 - `GET /docs`: provides information about the API of the service, i.e. about all endpoints.

-# Tips & Tricks
+### Tips & Tricks

-If incoming records should be immediately available in the curate area, the final path of the incoming area must be the same as the curated area, for example:
+The service can be configured in such a way that incoming records are immediately available in the curated area.
+To achieve this, the final path of the incoming zone must be the same as the curated area, for example:

 ```yaml
 type: collections